francesghart/francesghart.github.io/index.md

 ![Danse Macabre]({{site.banner}})

 Hello!
 My name is Grace Hart (she/her) and I am a Postgraduate Associate in Yale University's Psychology Department.
-I am currently the lab manager of Dr. Shirley Wang's [Computational Clinical Science Lab](https://ccslab.yale.edu/), where we study self-injurious thoughts and behaviors and eating disorder behaviors using ecological momentary assessment and computational modeling.
+I am currently the lab manager of Dr. Shirley Wang's [Computational Clinical Science Lab](https://ccslab.yale.edu/), where we leverage ecological momentary assessment and computational methods to study self-injurious thoughts and behaviors and eating disorder behaviors.

-In the future, I hope to pursue a PhD in clinical psychology, during which I would like to use computational modeling and intensive longitudinal methods to improve our understanding of the relationship between suicide, death beliefs/attitudes, and meaning in life.
+In the future, I intend to pursue a PhD in clinical psychology, during which I would like to use computational modeling and intensive longitudinal methods to improve our understanding of the relationship between suicide, beliefs and feelings about death ("death concepts"), and meaning in life.
 I am also interested in metascience, espeically theory-building and measurement.
 In my free time, I enjoy reading and practicing yoga.

 <!-- There should be whitespace between paragraphs. -->

 <!-- There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project. -->

 ## Research Interests
-Suicide, death attitudes, existential psychology, theory formalization, mathematical and computational modeling, ecological momentary assessment, scalable interventions, metascience
+Suicide, death concepts, existential psychology, theory formalization, mathematical and computational modeling, ecological momentary assessment, scalable interventions, metascience

 ## Education